accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/landmarks.md

 title: Landmarks
 ---

-WAI-ARIA provides roles for indicating the main areas (regions) of the document.
-These roles are very useful for screen reader users in particular, but also for keyboard navigation users who can benefit from quick navigation functions in the [document structure](#document-structure).
+WAI-ARIA provides roles that enable navigation landmarks to be identified.
+These roles are very useful for screen reader users in particular, but also for keyboard navigation users who can benefit from quick navigation functions.

-The roles must be defined in the document according to the nature of the zone:
+Roles must be defined in the document according to the nature of the zone (using the WAI-ARIA `role` attribute or an HTML tag with an implicit role).
+WAI-ARIA designates eight landmarks.

-- The [header region](#header-region) must have a WAI-ARIA `role="banner"` attribute;
-- The main [navigation menu](#menu-and-navigation-bar) must have a WAI-ARIA `role="navigation"` attribute;
-- The [main content region](#main-content-region) must have a WAI-ARIA `role="main"` attribute;
-- The [footer region](#footer-region) must have a WAI-ARIA `role="contentinfo"` attribute;
-- The [search engine](#search-engine-internal-to-a-website) region on the website must have a WAI-ARIA `role="search"` attribute.

-Note 1: While most screen readers provide these functions, browsers have yet to offer a dedicated navigation function for users who cannot use the mouse.
-The implementation of skip links therefore remains to be favored over landmarks.

-Note 2: The WAI-ARIA `banner`, `main` and `contentinfo` roles must be unique in the page.
-The WAI-ARIA `navigation` role is reserved for main and secondary navigation zones.
-When there are several WAI-ARIA `navigation` roles, it may be useful to differentiate them by specifying a name for each of the zones using the WAI-ARIA `aria-label` or `aria-labelledby` attribute.
+Five landmarks are used in the document structure (criterion 9.2):

+- `banner`
+- `contentinfo`
+- `main`
+- `navigation`
+- `search`

+Three landmarks are available to identify other regions:

+- `form` (`<form>` or `role="form"`)
+- `complementary` (`<aside>` or `role="complementary"`)
+- `region` (`<section>` or `role="region"`).

+`form` and `region` landmarks are only identified as navigation landmarks if they have an accessible name.

+See the <a href="https://www.w3.org/TR/wai-aria-1.1/#landmark_roles">Landmark Roles</a> section in the documentation.

+Note 1: Given the variable support for `form`, `complementary` and `region` landmarks, if they are used on the page as navigation landmarks, they must be tested for navigation and rendering in the test environment.

+Note 2: It is not mandatory to identify navigation landmarks other than those required by criterion 9.2 if the context does not require it.
+For example, it is not mandatory to identify all forms with a `form` element, but only if a more or less complex navigation context (e.g. application) would require more navigation landmarks than already required by criterion 9.2.